wonsunahn/CS1632_Fall2026/exercises/1/learning_goals.md

 * **Be able to partition an input space into equivalence classes.**
 * **Be able to come up with boundary and interior values given a test scenario.**

-## REQUIREMENTS ANALYSIS
-* Be able to differentiate between requirements verification activities and requirements validation activities.
-* Be able to differentiate between a requirement that specifies the how and one that specifies the what.
-* Be able to differentiate between functional requirements vs non-functional requirements
-* Be able to define all terminology introduced or fill in the blank.
-* **Be ready to critique a specification using one of the six validity checks:
-  * validity, completeness, consistency, realism, ambiguity, verifiability**

 ## TEST PLANS
 * Be able to explain what a regression test is and why it needs to be repeatable.
 * Be able to explain what problems in a test case may cause it to become not repeatable.